vonmillhausen/sf2000/README.md

 So is the "Data Frog" any good?
 Only you can answer that question for yourself.
 There are certainly more powerful devices out there, more fully featured devices, devices with better hardware, etc. - but almost all of those devices cost a lot more than the SF2000.
 At the end of the day, you have to look at the features offered at the given price-point, and only then can you decide if you're interested in the device or not.

 ### Is there any custom firmware?
-As of September 3rd 2023, **no**, not yet.
-However efforts are underway; an SDK for the CPU has been identified, and custom firmware is now in the very early stages of development.
-Most recently, folks have been experimenting with trying to build different Retroarch cores, both to see if they build at all, and if they do, to see what their performance is like on the SF2000.
-Results thus far have varied.
-Some have functioned correctly, albeit at slow speeds; others have failed to run entirely.
-Most have crackly/broken audio due to running below correct speed, and some have no sound at all.
-Input problems with some cores have also been reported.
-The cores are individual cores, built as entire firmwares in their own right - there is currently no way to "switch" between cores without taking the microSD card out of the SF2000 and replacing the firmware with one built to contain a different core.
-Work on allowing the core to be switched by some mechanism is also an area of focus for future work by the devs.
-A side project has been investigating modifying the stock firmware to replace or add additional emulator cores; the intention of this is just to learn more about how the device functions internally, and it is not currently planned to build a custom firmware this way.
-Other efforts are focused on trying to build an efficient toolchain for further development.
+As of September 26th 2023, **no**, not yet; however efforts are underway.
+While an SDK for the CPU has been identified, the developers working on custom firmware have generally reached the conclusion that the SDK is unfinished and of low quality.
+While it has been used to produce experimental builds of Retroarch, demonstrating various cores operating on the SF2000, there are notable problems - core features like video and audio drivers are missing (and thus would have to be developed from scratch), and overall system stability is very low.
+Additionally, most of the experimental core builds had audio and/or video performance issues, and most also caused the SF2000 to run "hot", which may impact the lifespan of the device.

+Most recently, a new tack is being tried by the development team - they're trying to modify the stock SF2000 firmware to add additional functionality.
+Theoretically, this would come with the benefit of having audio and video drivers already built.

-[A GitLab repo](https://git.maschath.de/ignatz/hcrtos) has been set up by `ignatzdraconis` for the work, and you can follow along with discussion in the [`Retro Handhelds` Discord server](https://discord.gg/retrohandhelds) (specifically, in the `🐸data_frog_sf2000` channel there's a `SF2000 Dev` thread where most of the tech talk and details are posted first).
-Note that any cores currently built should be considered highly experimental, and are not vetted to be "safe" to run (e.g., current builds may push the hardware of the SF2000 to its operational limits do to optimisation issues, and may incur thermal damage to the device if left running for too long, etc.).
+[A GitLab repo](https://git.maschath.de/ignatz/hcrtos) has been set up by `ignatzdraconis` for the work based on the SDK, and [a separate GitLab repo](https://gitlab.com/kobily/sf2000_multicore) has been set up by `kobil` for the work on modifying the stock firmware.
+You can follow along with discussion in the [`Retro Handhelds` Discord server](https://discord.gg/retrohandhelds) (specifically, in the `🐸data_frog_sf2000` channel there's a `SF2000 Dev` thread where most of the tech talk and details are posted first).

+Note that any non-stock firmwares currently built for the SF2000 should be considered highly experimental, and are not vetted to be "safe" to run (e.g., current builds may push the hardware of the SF2000 to its operational limits do to optimisation issues, and may incur thermal damage to the device if left running for too long, etc.).

 ### I just got my SF2000; what modding can I do with it?
-If you're planning to customise your SF2000 in _any_ way, then I **strongly** recommend the very first thing you do is [fix an annoying bug in the device's bootloader](#bootloader-bug) - otherwise you're likely to end up with a non-booting device.
-Seriously - do this before you do anything else!
+If you're planning to customise your SF2000 in _any_ way, then I **strongly** recommend the _very_ first thing you do is [fix an annoying bug in the device's bootloader](#bootloader-bug) - otherwise you're likely to end up with a non-booting device.
+Seriously - **do this before you do anything else!**

 Afterwards, in no particular order, some of the current customisation options available are: